Ro706/Project_MARS/README.md

 # Project M.A.R.S.
 (Multi-source Augmented RAG System)

-Project M.A.R.S. is an intelligent chatbot application that leverages Retrieval-Augmented Generation (RAG) to provide answers based on specific web content provided by the user.
+Project M.A.R.S. is an intelligent chatbot application that leverages Retrieval-Augmented Generation (RAG) to provide answers based on specific web content dynamically retrieved from the web based on the user's query.
 Unlike general-purpose LLMs, M.A.R.S. can be "taught" new information from a URL, making it a powerful tool for domain-specific queries.

 ## How it is better than current LLMs